WhatsApp boss Jan Koum to quit

 WhatsApp chief executive Jan Koum is to quit the popular messaging service he co-founded.

-In post on Facebook, he said he was "taking some time off to do things I enjoy outside of technology".
+In a post on Facebook, he said he was "taking some time off to do things I enjoy outside of technology".

-However, according to a Washington Post report earlier on Monday, Mr Koum had clashed with parent company Facebook over Whatsapp's strategy.
+However, according to a Washington Post report earlier on Monday, Mr Koum had clashed with parent company Facebook over WhatsApp's strategy.

-He also objected to Facebook attempts to use Whatsapp's personal data and weaken its encryption standards.
+He also objected to Facebook attempts to use WhatsApp's personal data and weaken its encryption standards.

 In his statement Mr Koum said: "It's been almost a decade since Brian [Acton] and I started WhatsApp, and it's been an amazing journey with some of the best people.
 But it is time for me to move on.